friendlyantz/open-telemetry-sandbox/README.md

 curl http://localhost:9292
 ```

-### Check the OT output in your console, should be similar to this:
+### Check the OTM output in your console, should be similar to this:
 ```bash
 #<struct OpenTelemetry::SDK::Trace::SpanData
  name="HTTP GET",